 We believe that our focus on employee safety and wellbeing is reflected in our results.
-During a year in which our people worked a total of approximately 77.5 million hours, the Company's Total Recordable Incident Rate in 2022 was approximately 1.2, which was approximately 55% lower than the U.S. Bureau of Labor Statistics' most recently available industry average of 2.70 for NAICS Code 2382, Building Equipment Contractors.
-This represents our fourteenth consecutive year with a Total Recordable Incident Rate which was less than half the industry average.
+During a year in which our people worked over 80 million hours, the Company's Total Recordable Incident Rate in 2023 was just under 1.2, which was approximately 50% lower than the U.S. Bureau of Labor Statistics' most recently available industry average of 2.4 for NAICS Code 2382, Building Equipment Contractors.
+This represents our fifteenth consecutive year with a Total Recordable Incident Rate which was less than half the industry average.
 Our position as an industry leader in safety begins with a strong culture of care and vigilance embodied in our EMCOR Values and is supported by a comprehensive suite of training, resources, and analytics.
 These include our signature Be There for Life!
 Zero Injuries Program and Be Vigilant!
-Campaign, incident and injury prevention planning, including in-person and online training tools and best practice guides available through our company intranet, enterprise level reporting and analysis of leading and lagging indicators, a 24-hour incident reporting hotline, and a company-wide program to share and champion best safety practices across our range of businesses.
+Campaign, incident and injury prevention planning, including inperson and online training tools and best practice guides available through our company intranet, enterprise level reporting and analysis of leading and lagging indicators, a 24-hour incident reporting hotline, and a company-wide program to share and champion best safety practices across our range of businesses.
 These tools are evolving with the way our people work, including employees in the field.
-For example, in 2021 we deployed an online safety training program available to any employee on a mobile device.
+For example, we have deployed an online safety training program available to any employee on a mobile device.

-People Always also includes helping all our employees realize their full potential.
-This starts by always striving to provide a diverse and inclusive workplace and to provide all employees with an equal opportunity to succeed in a safe and respectful environment.
+People Always includes helping all our employees realize their full potential.
+This starts by always striving to provide an inclusive workplace and to provide all employees with an equal opportunity to succeed in a safe and respectful environment.
 We believe that a diverse workforce is important to the long-term success of our business.
-We actively seek to increase the diversity of our workforce and to practice our commitment to diversity and inclusion in hiring, development and training.
-This extends to our senior leadership and Board of Directors, where we require any search for new non-management director candidates or for recruited corporate officer positions to include candidates from underrepresented demographics.
+We actively seek to increase the diversity of our workforce by developing diverse pipelines for hiring.
+We embrace diversity not only of personal background and characteristics but of experience.
+This extends to our senior leadership and Board of Directors, where we require any search for new non-management director candidates or for recruited corporate officer positions to include diverse candidates.
 We have also designed and implemented policies and practices to promote a workplace free from discrimination, including our Affirmative Action and Equal Opportunity Policy.
 The implementation, effectiveness and reporting requirements of such policies are overseen by our designated Affirmative Action Officer.

-All EMCOR employees are required to complete Diversity & Inclusion Training, and our current and future leaders undergo Implicit Association and Unconscious Bias training.
-To develop and reinforce our values companywide and empower our leaders to perform at the highest levels, all senior leaders are invited to our Leadership for Results course at Babson College and our Leading with Character program at the Thayer Leadership Development Group at West Point.
-We also work to unlock the full potential of all employees at every level through the EMCOR Manager Certificate Program to promote supervisor management skills, tuition reimbursement for continuing education through our Degree Assistance Program, and the powerful resources of our online learning platform, the EMCOR Learning Center, providing thousands of on-demand training courses on a wide range of topics.
+All EMCOR employees are required to complete Inclusivity in the Workplace Training, and our current and future leaders undergo Implicit Association training.
+To develop and reinforce our values company-wide and empower our leaders to perform at the highest levels, we have two key leadership courses: Leadership for Results and our Leading with Character program at the Thayer Leadership Development Group at West Point.
+We also work to unlock the full potential of all employees at every level through the EMCOR Manager Certificate Program to promote supervisor management skills, tuition reimbursement for continuing education through our Degree Assistance Program, and the powerful resources of our online learning platform, EMCOR University Online, providing thousands of on-demand training courses on a wide range of topics.